rsdoiel/antenna/archives/2025/science_and_technology_2025.17.md

 date: 2025-04-28, updated: 2025-04-28, from: The Register (UK I.T.
 News)

 <h4>Cyberattack?
 Bad software update?
 International oopsie?
-The cause is unclear, but Iberia is dark</h4> <p>A massive power outage has left Spain, Portugal and parts of southern France without electricity, and the cause has yet to be identified.…</p>
+The cause is unclear, but Iberia is dark</h4> <p><strong>Updated</strong>  A massive power outage has left Spain, Portugal and parts of southern France without electricity, and the cause has yet to be identified.…</p>

 <br>